dcnieho/HoogeetalPSADataModel/README.md

-This repository contains the coder settings and event-based agreement score algorithms used and developed for the article Hooge, I.T.C., Niehorster, D.C., Hessels, R.S., Cleveland, D. & Nyström, M. (in press).
+This repository contains the experiment data and eye model used and developed for the article _Hooge, I.T.C., Niehorster, D.C., Hessels, R.S., Cleveland, D. & Nyström, M. (in press).
 The pupil size artefact (PSA) across time, viewing direction and different eye trackers.
-Behavior Research Methods
+Behavior Research Methods_

 When using the data or eye model in this repository in your work, please cite the Hooge et al. paper.